jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (e) whether preferential shares are to be issued and, if so, within what limits:
   (f)
   (g)
-  (h) the manner in which any ballots, tenders, or auctions for advances in terminating groups are to be conducted, and the terms and conditions upon and subject to which rights to take up such advances may be exercised or surrendered:
+  (h) the manner in which any ballots, tenders, or auctions for loans or other investments in terminating groups are to be conducted, and the terms and conditions upon and subject to which rights to take up such loans or other investments may be exercised or surrendered:
   (i) the manner in which losses are to be ascertained and provided for:
   (j)
   (k)